Supporting LGBTQIA+ Students and Staff: Glossary of Terms

 Transgender An adjective used most often as an umbrella term and frequently abbreviated to “trans.”
 Identifying as transgender, or trans, means that one’s internal knowledge of gender is different from conventional or cultural expectations based on the sex that person was assigned at birth.

-This is the first post of a three-part blog series devoted to supporting LGTBQ+ students.
-Stay tuned for more resources on pronouns and tools to create affirming spaces for LGTBQ+ youth.
+This is the first post of a three-part blog series devoted to supporting LGBTQIA+ students.
+Stay tuned for more resources on pronouns and tools to create affirming spaces for LGBTQIA+ youth.

 October 2024